scroobb/Druguessr/README.md

 ## Purpose

 This project was created as a fun revision tool for pharmacy students.
-It helps reinforce familiarity with drug names, drug classes, indications, and common counselling points.
+It helps reinforce familiarity with drug names and drug classes

 ## Technologies Used